-This Homemade Coffee Substitute is just the thing if you’re wanting to ditch caffeine, or just want a cuppa in the evening.
-It not only tastes great, but it’s seriously good for you too!
+This Homemade Coffee Substitute is just the thing if you're wanting to ditch caffeine, or just want a cuppa in the evening.
+It not only tastes great, but it's seriously good for you and is so easy to make!

 Why bother with a coffee substitute, and a homemade coffee substitute at that, when the real thing tastes so good?